 How do you get to Parma ham factories from Parma city centre?

-Most Prosciutto di Parma producers are located in the Langhirano area, about 20–30 km south of Parma.
-There is a local bus service from Parma to Langhirano, but the most practical option is to hire a car or taxi.
-An organised experience from Bologna or Parma handles all transport for you.
+Most Prosciutto di Parma producers are located in the Langhirano area, about 20–25 km south of Parma — roughly 25–30 minutes by car.
+There is a local bus service from Parma to Langhirano, but it runs infrequently and does not reach all producer locations.
+A hire car or taxi is the most practical option for independent visitors.
+An organised tour from Bologna or Parma handles all transport.

 What happens during a Parma ham factory visit?

-You will walk through the entire production process: from the initial salting and resting phases through to the long ageing period in ventilated rooms.
-Guides explain the role of the mountain air, the importance of the Parma Crown brand, and the difference between 12-month and 24-month aged hams.
-The visit ends with a tasting of sliced Prosciutto di Parma paired with local bread and wine.
+You will walk through the entire production process: salting rooms, resting chambers, and the ageing cellars where thousands of hams hang suspended from the ceiling.
+Guides explain the Parma Crown PDO certification, the role of the Langhirano mountain air, and the difference between 12-month and 24-month aged hams.
+The visit ends with a tasting — typically two or three ages of sliced Prosciutto di Parma with local bread and wine.

 What is the best time of year to visit a Parma ham factory?

 Factories are open for visits year-round on weekdays.
-If you are visiting in September, the annual Festival del Prosciutto di Parma in Langhirano is an excellent opportunity — producers open their doors to the public with free visits and tastings over several days.
+September is the easiest time for independent visitors — the Festival del Prosciutto di Parma in Langhirano opens producer doors to the public with free visits and tastings, removing many of the usual booking and language barriers.

 What is the difference between Prosciutto di Parma and regular ham?

-Prosciutto di Parma is a PDO (Protected Designation of Origin) product made exclusively in the Parma hills using Italian pigs, sea salt, and mountain air — nothing else.
-It is dry-cured and aged for a minimum of 12 months, often up to 24 or 30 months.
+Prosciutto di Parma is a PDO product made exclusively in the Parma hills using Italian pigs, sea salt, and mountain air — nothing else.
+It is dry-cured and aged for a minimum of 12 months, often up to 24 or 30.
 Regular supermarket ham is typically wet-cured with added nitrites, preservatives, and flavourings, and aged for a fraction of the time.
-The flavour, texture, and production method are entirely different.

 What is Culatello and how is it different from Parma ham?

-Culatello di Zibello DOP is often called the “king of cured meats.”
-It is made from the most prized cut of the pig’s leg — the rear muscle — and aged in the foggy cellars of the Po lowlands near Zibello.
-Compared to Parma ham, Culatello is richer, more intense, and considerably rarer.
-It is produced in much smaller quantities and commands a higher price.
+Culatello di Zibello DOP is made from the most prized cut of the pig’s rear leg and aged in the foggy cellars of the Po lowlands near Zibello.
+It is richer, more intense, and considerably rarer than Parma ham — produced in smaller quantities and at a higher price.
+Worth seeking out if you are spending a day in the Parma area.

 Discover more from Emilia Delizia